Flytre/blog/content/posts/don't-let-your-mind-go-to-waste.md

 The next part goes into learning deep vs wide, where the author seems to argue to learn deep and the other debater to learn wide.
 I think it doesn't really matter as long as I'm learning; I'll always be able to find a place for new ideas in my mind map that relates to tons of existing ones.

 But I think the main takeaway is to do what you feel like doing, and as long as you have some guardrails (i.e., don't play clash royale 12 hours a day), you'll probably end up better and happier for it.
 I can relate to this as I'm not currently working and I have tons of random inspirations that come and go.
 Further, my girlfriend doesn't work and her life consists of doing whatever random project strikes her fancy next.

+Sadly, I think a lot of the time doing whatever I want involves spending time with my friends or scrolling Instagram or playing games, but ever so often I do something more intellectual out of intellectual boredom or strong desire.